 We have undertaken longer multi-day rides on a one-off basis, details of which are in the blog or under Past Rides.
 There are normally two, or now three, of these multi-day rides each year open to members who semi-regularly come on normal group day rides.
 Where it is necessary to limit the number of participants on these rides due to accommodation or logistics limitations, priority will be based on attendance on the normal group rides since the last multi-day ride.
 In the past we have ridden from Bristol to Newbury along the Kennet and Avon Canal , the Trans Pennine Trail from Southport to York, The Devon C2C from Barnstaple to Plymouth [three times], the Danube from Passau to Vienna, rode across the Alps from Innsbruck to Verona and the Way of the Roses from Morecombe to Bridlington.
 In 2019 we managed three multi-day rides - the trip taking in the Mosel, Rhine and Hunsruck, the Lon Cambria from Shrewsbury to Aberystwyth and the the Viking Trail around the Kent coast.
 We have also had a day ride in France each year for the last four years before Covid struck.
 The covid pandemic meant cancelling the proposed tours in 2020 and 2021 although we did manage a short tour of the Cotswolds in 2021.

 However, normal service resumed in 2022 with France 2022 - St Malo to OuistrehamTour of the Black Forest and the Alsace – June 2022Tour of Somerset July 2022 and WW1 Battlefields Tour - September 2022.
-This year we have the day trip to France in April and the Tour of the Ardennes in June with probably another tour in September - 2023 Tours
+Reports of the more recent tours are accessed in the blog on the home page.

 Ride etiquette